dbadham-fr/json-log-parser/README.md

 # Overview
-This tool is a command line app which parses json logs produced by a Java application and formats it as a plain text.
+This tool is a command line app which parses json logs produced by a Java application and outputs them formatted as a plain text.

 This tool is useful when investigating logs without requiring 3rd party tooling like (Google Cloud logs or Kibana).
 This is especially useful when trying to read/investigate exceptions as it formats the stacktraces over multiple lines.